 This course addresses the emergence of nursing as a profession, the growth of professional nursing within two contexts, Great Britain and Canada, and current issues in the delivery of nursing services from a global perspective.
-6 hours a week Spring term or 3 hours a week Fall term, 9 units (3 credits) course weight.
+3 hours a week Winter term, 9 units (3 credits) course weight.

-PREREQUISITE All first year required courses in the B.N.Sc. or by permission of instructor.
-Not offered in 2015-2016.
+PREREQUISITE Completion of all first year required courses or by permission of instructor.